rusmarko/HIDRA2/README.md

 | `tide`  | 144     | Past and future tide.                                                                                                                                                                             |

 The model outputs 72 points representing hourly sea level forecast.
-All inputs and output of HIDRA2 are normalized, the statistics are stored in `data/data normalization parameters.yaml`.
+All inputs and output of HIDRA2 are normalized, the statistics are stored in `data/normalization_parameters.yaml`.